 “That point doesn’t get made enough,” he said.

-Read More: Women suffer from migraines nearly twice as often as men
+Read More: Women suffer from migraine headaches nearly twice as often as men

 In his practice, Dr. Seifert cares for athletes of all ages and levels, from youth sports to professional leagues.
 He interprets preseason baseline and follow-up testing, diagnosing and managing concussions.
 He’s also a board member of the Kentucky Boxing and Wrestling Commission.

-To show if there’s any cause and effect between concussions and migraines, Dr. Seifert is planning a four- or five-year study following an incoming class of athletes at all levels of intercollegiate athletics.
-The study also will look at whether subconcussion hits to the head in contact sports affect whether athletes get migraines.
+To show if there’s any cause and effect between concussions and migraine, Dr. Seifert is planning a four- or five-year study following an incoming class of athletes at all levels of intercollegiate athletics.
+The study also will look at whether subconcussion hits to the head in contact sports affect whether athletes get migraine attacks.
 He hopes to start this fall.
 Ideally, he says, the study would continue another five years to track these athletes after they leave college.